esj629/Curling-Physics-Project/README.md

 #
 # Current Models:
 # - Basic, includes translational and rotational friction
-# - Thermal Friction Imbalance caused by temperature bands on the ice
+# - Thermal Friction Imbalance, making the stone curl by modelling temperature bands on the ice
 #
 # Future Models:
 # - Friction imbalance caused by the presence of pebbles
 # - Pivot Slide Model
 # - Scratch Model
+# - Further thermal model
 # - Hybrid Model
+# - Analysis of all the models
 #
-# Currently working on the thermal friction imbalance model and creating rotating temperature bands on the ice
+# Currently working on the pebble friction imbalance model